Malicious script and connection detection

 The score threshold for considering a script as malicious is currently set to 50.
 If the script classification score is below this value, the Page Shield dashboards will display the script as being malicious.

-Malicious script categories
+Malicious script and connection categories

 - Security threats